Harmonised Consumer Prices in Iceland increased to 107.96 points in December from 107.59 points in November of 2021. source: EUROSTAT

 Harmonised Consumer Prices in Iceland averaged 74.75 points from 1996 until 2021, reaching an all time high of 108.85 points in August of 2021 and a record low of 42.75 points in January of 1996.
 This page provides - Iceland Harmonised Consumer Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Harmonised Consumer Prices - values, historical data and charts - was last updated on January of 2022.

-Harmonised Consumer Prices in Iceland is expected to be 103.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Harmonised Consumer Prices in Iceland to stand at 103.29 in 12 months time.
-In the long-term, the Iceland Harmonised Consumer Prices is projected to trend around 108.09 points in 2020, according to our econometric models.
+Harmonised Consumer Prices in Iceland is expected to be 109.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Harmonised Consumer Prices is projected to trend around 113.42 points in 2023 and 116.49 points in 2024, according to our econometric models.